maxweill/Konakona/README.md

 Additionally, rather than a screenshot, the bot can also generate videos from the source material.

+Currently, the bot is capable of finding and parsing MKV, MP4, and AVI video files.

+Other filetypes can be manually added in the function **get_random_video_filepath** at your own risk.

 ### How To Use

 First, get the requirements with: